msillano/Bridge-Tournemen/readme.txt

 - Players use their smartphones (PCs, tablets) to log in and see the results (guest mode).
 - To program matches, score points, etc. a password is required (user mode).

-  Local access: via open WiFi (web-server on during use hours) global access via the Internet: use a router and a free dynamic DNS service, for example: https://www.noip.com/
+- Local access: via open WiFi (web-server on during use hours)
+- Global access via the Internet: use a router and a free dynamic DNS service, for example: https://www.noip.com/
      note: I have both the development PC (windows) and the web-server (top-box) in LAN.
      By configuring a router NAT I have global access to the web-server at port 8880,